Peasant homes in medieval England: Hearth and kitchen

 The hearth could be very simple, and cooking might be done on bakestones or pots arranged in various ways to use direct heat by placing them directly on the fire, or indirect heat by suspending them over the fire or placing them around the edge.
-By the second half of the 14th century branderths or iron grates are places over the fires in some parts of England, and pots placed on top of the grates, an early form of the modern cooking range.
+By the second half of the 14th century brandreths or iron grates are places over the fires in some parts of England, and pots placed on top of the grates, an early form of the modern cooking range.
 If a fuel other than wood, such as coal, was used the hearth would then have a more complex design.
 (Coal was the main fuel source in some areas like Derbyshire.)

 Even a small peasant kitchen was typically stocked with brass and earthenware pots and pans, brandreths, table linens, storage chests and vats.
 Larger holdings would have had more linens, basins, ewers and larger pots and pans.
 Pot lids for earthenware vessels were a simple medieval innovation that allowed more efficient use of fuel and more intense flavors to develop in the preparation of foods.
 Earthenware was used for boiling water, cooking vegetables, meat stews and to process dairy products.